Home > Health & Wellness > Health Library > Croup: Managing a Croup Attack

 If symptoms improve with these methods, put your child back

-in bed with the humidifier blowing nearby.
+in bed.
 Do not smoke, especially in the

 house.
 If the episode occurs during the middle of the night, it is a good idea